kallmanation/rsrc/readme.md

 ### a.k.a.
 Web Components without JavaScript*
 ---

-*The current Web Compenent specifications currently require JavaScript to create custom elements, utilize `<template>` elements, and to manage Shadow DOM.
+*The current Web Component specifications currently require JavaScript to create custom elements, utilize `<template>` elements, and to manage Shadow DOM.

 This feels incomplete.
 It is called ***ht***tp, not ***js***tp, after all.